Aliases for RARA Gene

 GeneCards Summary for RARA Gene

-RARA (Retinoic Acid Receptor, Alpha) is a Protein Coding gene.
-Diseases associated with RARA include aleukemic leukemia cutis and leukemia, acute promyelocytic.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
-An important paralog of this gene is NR1I2.
+RARA (Retinoic Acid Receptor Alpha) is a Protein Coding gene.
+Diseases associated with RARA include Acute Promyelocytic Leukemia and Myeloid Leukemia.
+Among its related pathways are Signaling by Retinoic Acid and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is RARB.

-Receptor for retinoic acid.
-Retinoic acid receptors bind as heterodimers to their target response elements in response to their ligands, all-trans or 9-cis retinoic acid, and regulate gene expression in various biological processes.
-The RXR/RAR heterodimers bind to the retinoic acid response elements (RARE) composed of tandem 5-AGGTCA-3 sites known as DR1-DR5.
-In the absence of ligand, the RXR-RAR heterodimers associate with a multiprotein complex containing transcription corepressors that induce histone acetylation, chromatin condensation and transcriptional suppression.
-On ligand binding, the corepressors dissociate from the receptors and associate with the coactivators leading to transcriptional activation.
-RARA plays an essential role in the regulation of retinoic acid-induced germ cell development during spermatogenesis.
-Has a role in the survival of early spermatocytes at the beginning prophase of meiosis.
-In Sertoli cells, may promote the survival and development of early meiotic prophase spermatocytes.
+Receptor for retinoic acid (PubMed:19850744, PubMed:16417524, PubMed:20215566).
+Retinoic acid receptors bind as heterodimers to their target response elements in response to their ligands, all-trans or 9-cis retinoic acid, and regulate gene expression in various biological processes (PubMed:28167758).
+The RXR/RAR heterodimers bind to the retinoic acid response elements (RARE) composed of tandem 5'-AGGTCA-3' sites known as DR1-DR5 (PubMed:28167758).
+In the absence of ligand, the RXR-RAR heterodimers associate with a multiprotein complex containing transcription corepressors that induce histone deacetylation, chromatin condensation and transcriptional suppression (PubMed:16417524).
+On ligand binding, the corepressors dissociate from the receptors and associate with the coactivators leading to transcriptional activation (PubMed:9267036, PubMed:19850744, PubMed:20215566).
+Formation of a complex with histone deacetylases might lead to inhibition of RARE DNA element binding and to transcriptional repression (PubMed:28167758).
+Transcriptional activation and RARE DNA element binding might be supported by the transcription factor KLF2 (PubMed:28167758).
+RARA plays an essential role in the regulation of retinoic acid-induced germ cell development during spermatogenesis (By similarity).
+Has a role in the survival of early spermatocytes at the beginning prophase of meiosis (By similarity).
+In Sertoli cells, may promote the survival and development of early meiotic prophase spermatocytes (By similarity).
 In concert with RARG, required for skeletal growth, matrix homeostasis and growth plate function (By similarity).
-Regulates expression of target genes in a ligand-dependent manner by recruiting chromatin complexes containing KMT2E/MLL5.
-Mediates retinoic acid-induced granulopoiesis.
+Together with RXRA, positively regulates microRNA-10a expression, thereby inhibiting the GATA6/VCAM1 signaling response to pulsatile shear stress in vascular endothelial cells (PubMed:28167758).
+In association with HDAC3, HDAC5 and HDAC7 corepressors, plays a role in the repression of microRNA-10a and thereby promotes the inflammatory response (PubMed:28167758).